Belgian Olympic and Interfederal Committee

 The Belgian Olympic and Interfederal Committee (Note: Belgisch Olympisch en Interfederaal Comité, Comité Olympique et Interfédéral Belge, Belgisches Olympisches und Interföderales Komitee) (IOC Code: BEL), abbreviated BOIC or COIB, is the National Olympic Committee for Belgium.
 The administrative seat is located in Brussels.

+On June 4, 2026, the General Assemblies of the Belgian Olympic and Interfederal Committee and the Belgian Paralympic Committee announced that as of January 1, 2027, both organizations will together form the Belgian Olympic & Paralympic Committee (BOPC) making Belgium the sixth country in the world (behind The Nederlands, the USA, Norway, Saudi-Arabia and South-Africa) where the National Olympic Committee and National Paralympic Committee are joined in one organisation.

 History

 The Belgian Olympic and Interfederal Committee was founded and recognized by International Olympic Committee in 1906.